thamizhaiorg/silvers/docs/expo-image-caching-system.md

 ## Overview

-TAR POS uses Expo Image throughout the application with a permanent caching system for optimal performance.
+Silvers uses Expo Image throughout the application with a permanent caching system for optimal performance.
 All image displays leverage Expo Image's built-in optimizations combined with our custom R2Image wrapper component.

 ## Implementation Status